-Figure 8. (a) Mean sea level pressure (MSLP) fields; and (b) anomaly fields' configuration of the 10 pure circulation weather types (CWTs) for the period 1980-2017.
+Figure 8. (a) Mean sea level pressure (MSLP) fields and (b) anomaly (anom) field configuration of the 10 pure circulation weather types (CWTs) for the period of 1980-2017.
 The contour interval is 2 hPa.

-The correlations between the monthly percentage values of the occurrence of each of the pure CWTs with the SPEI1 time series are shown in Figure 9.
-CWTs and SPEI1 time series were de-trended before correlation computation.
-The significant positive correlations found with SW, W, and NW CWTs are in agreement with the results of Russo et al. (2015), but also relate to the entire NWIP.
-Indeed, air masses from the SW, W, NW and C are usually associated to inbound baroclinic structures, Atlantic storms, and atmospheric rivers (Eiras-Barca et al. 2018) which carry moisture from the Bay of Biscay (BB) and the tropical-subtropical North Atlantic corridor to the MLSHD, both of which are principal sources for precipitation over Galicia and northern Portugal (Drumond et al., 2011).
-The CWT appears to be mostly positively correlated with SPEI1; however, for almost all months the correlations were not statistically significant.
-The extratropical cyclones and the associated synopticto play an important role on the hydrological cycle in northern Portugal and Galicia (Paredes et al., 2006; Añel et al., 2012; Hénin et al., 2019).
+subtropical North Atlantic corridor to the MLSHD, both of which are principal sources for precipitation over Galicia and northern Portugal (Drumond et al., 2011).
+The CWT appears to be mostly positively correlated with the SPEI1; however, for almost all months the correlations were not statistically significant.
+The extratropical cyclones and the associated synoptic-scale fronts reaching the IP during winter months and early spring normally produce large accumulated rainfall and are thought to play an important role in the hydrological cycle in northern Portugal and Galicia (Paredes et al., 2006; Añel et al., 2014; Hénin et al., 2019).